tripflex/docs/pages/web/web-paas/development-local/tethered/guide.en-au.md

 The specific port that each service uses is not guaranteed, but is unlikely to change unless you add an additional service or connect to multiple projects at once.
 In most cases it's safe to add a local-configuration file for your application that connects to, in this case, `localhost:30001` for the SQL database and `localhost:30000` for Redis.

-After the tunnel(s) are opened, you can confirm their presence:
+After the tunnels are opened, you can confirm their presence:

 ```bash
 webpaas tunnel:list
 ```

-You can show more information about the open tunnel(s) with:
+You can show more information about the open tunnels with:

 ```bash
 webpaas tunnel:info